 While theorists continue to debate the elastic boundary between good and evil, from an educational perspective, for the age of students who are shaping personality and shaping values, in my opinion, the first importance is that teachers need to help students identify and delineate the boundary between good and evil.
 Students should be taught that harming or causing suffering to others, even enemies on the battlefield, for any purpose or reason is an act of "breaking the boundaries" or is not encouraged.
 Writers, with their strong empathy, explain these situations and suggest how to behave in a human way.
 For example, the situation of saving or not saving, killing or not killing his enemies when he is injured is a type of typical situation in war that writers often suggest us ways of thinking and applying according to human moral standards.
 For example, Alexievich (2015) suggests one situation as followed: During a battle, a Russian medic pulled a wounded soldier into a shell crater, and only then noticed that he was a German.
 His leg was broken and he was bleeding.
 He was the enemy!
 What to do?
 Her own guys were dying up above!
 But she bandaged the German and crawled out again.
 She dragged in a Russian soldier who had lost consciousness.
-When he came to, he wanted to kill the Russian.
+When he came to, he wanted to kill the German, and when the German came to, he grabbed a machine gun and wanted to kill the Russian.
 "I'd slap one of them, and then the other.
 Our legs were all covered in blood," she remembered.
 "The blood was all mixed together" (p.9).